-The idea of selling work permits has been around for a while.
-Becker (1992) proposed that the US government should sell citizenship rights (including WPs) to foreigners, rather than requiring quotas and long queues.11 The revenue from selling WPs has also been advocated as a means of compensating those native workers who are vulnerable to competition from migrant workers, as in Weinstein (2002), although the mechanism for such compensation is unclear.
+A version of only one side of this policy has been around for a while.
+Gary Becker proposed that the US government should sell citizenship rights (including WPs) to foreigners, rather than requiring quotas and long queues (Becker, 1992; also see Becker and Becker, 1997; Becker and Lazear, 2013).
+The revenue from selling WPs has also been advocated as a means of compensating those native workers who are vulnerable to competition from migrant workers, as in Weinstein (2002), although the mechanism for such compensation is unclear.
+There have also been various "cash-for-passport" programs, often targeted to a global elite of the very rich (Sumption and Hooper, 2014; Shachar, 2017).